scholarslab/CodeLab/Week01/environment_setup.md

 Mac: [Python 3](https://docs.python-guide.org/starting/install3/osx/), including Pip.

 The instructions say to add `export PATH="/usr/local/opt/python/libexec/bin:$PATH"` to `~/.profile`.
 However, you will probably want to add it instead to `~/.zshrc`.
 While you're at it, add `export PIPENV_VENV_IN_PROJECT=1` to your .zshrc as well, which will simplify some VS Code integration.
+These tasks involve using a text editor to add lines to a configuration file that governs your computer, so we can do this together if you feel like you need help.

 At the end of this step, you should be able to input the command `python3 --version` and have it not return an error.